 Dietz's daughter in North Carolina had a baby.
 "It wasn't fair to my

 daughter that I couldn't be with her when she needed me, too," says Dietz,

-Sundowning is experienced by up to 20% of people who have Alzheimer's disease or other kinds of dementias.
+Sundowning happens to nearly 20% of people who have Alzheimer's disease or other kinds of dementia.

 People who sundown may become more:

 People with sundowning often have trouble sleeping.
 They may:

 Pace the floor

 Sundowning typically peaks during the middle stages of Alzheimer's.
 It gets better as the disease progresses.